1973 French Open – Women's singles

 Margaret Court defeated Chris Evert in the final, 6–7(5–7), 7–6(8–6), 6–4 to win the women's singles tennis title at the 1973 French Open.
-It was Evert's first French Open appearance.
+It was her fifth French Open singles title and 23rd major singles title overall.
+It was the first French Open appearance for future seven-time champion Evert.

 Billie Jean King was the reigning champion, but chose not to defend her title.

 This tournament marked the first singles major appearance of future world No. 1 and 18-time major singles champion Martina Navratilova; she reached the quarterfinals before being defeated by Evonne Goolagong.

 Seeds

 The seeded players are listed below.
 Margaret Court is the champion; others show the round in which they were eliminated.